RedHatQE/carbon/docs/users/definitions/report.rst

 .. attention::
    **Starting with Carbon version 1.7.0 the use of Provider will be deprecated.
 All the attributes which were put under provider dictionary can be set as a key under the report block.
-When provider key is not being used, it is mandatory to use the importer key to state which importer needs to be used**
+When provider key is not being used, it is mandatory to use the importer key to state which importer needs to be used Also see :ref:`Carbon Plugin Matrix <cbn_plugin_matrix>` to see find the correct plugin versions supported by Carbon**